opctl/opctl/website/docs/reference/opspec/index.md

 ## Call graph

-As an op runs, opctl parses [`op.yml`](op.yml/index) files to create a dynamic call graph tracking the different running containers as the are started and exit.
+As an op runs, opctl parses [`op.yml`](op.yml/index) files to create a dynamic call graph tracking the different running containers as they are started and exit.
 The call graph is defined declaritively using [call objects](op.yml/call/index), which include sequencing and conditional support.

 ## Data flow

 Opctl has first class support for data flow into, between, and out of ops and their containers.
 Opspecs receive data from [`inputs`](op.yml#inputs) and return data through [`outputs`](op.yml#outputs).
-Within an opspec, data is referenced with a named variable that contains a typed value.
+Within an opspec, data is referenced via named variables that containing typed values.

 ### Types